LearnTeachCode/intro-javascript-class/week-4/4-2-function-input-challenges.md

-## 4.2: Practice challenges: Functions with inputs and outputs
+## 4.2: Practice challenges: Functions with inputs (parameters and arguments)

 Let's have some more fun with functions!
 The last time we looked at functions, we just practiced *defining* and *calling* them.
 Now let's take a look at using *inputs* and *outputs* with our functions!